dmbarbour/glas/docs/GlasCLI.md

 * **ide** - support for a web-based IDE.
 This might include the language server.
 * *notebook apps* - a graphical, incremental variation on REPLs, via web services.
 Perhaps part of IDE.

+These verbs use `--run` via the Glas module system, but it might be useful to have built-in implementations simpler debugging verbs such as `--print` and `--arity` and `--test`.

-Some verbs such as print, type, arity can use the same effects as bootstrap.
-However, others such as test, repl, or web-based would require an extended effects API with access to standard input, network, filesystem, non-determinism, etc..
+Several verbs such as print, type, arity can use the same effects as bootstrap.
+However, others such as test, repl, or web-based would require an extended effects API.

-## Proposed Extended Effects API
+## Extended Effects API

 ### General Effects

 See [Glas Apps](GlasApps.md) for discussion on some effects APIs that are suitable for transaction machine applications in general, such as 'fork' for concurrency and 'time' to model waits and sleeps.

+### Standard Input and Output

+We need **write** for Bootstrap.
+For symmetry, perhaps include **read** effect for access to standard input.
+This would be convenient for defining a REPL, for example.

+* **write:Binary** - write a list of bytes to standard output.
+* **read:Count** - read up to Count bytes from standard input as available.

+In context of a filesystem API, we might implicitly rewrite 'read' and 'write' effects into file operations on references 'std:out' and 'std:in'.

 ### Environment Variables